Department of Nuclear Engineering and Industrial Management

 Industrial management principles applied to effective economic control of quality assurance activities.
 Recommended preparation: completed general education requirements.

 The course prepares students for a comprehensive exam in Industrial Technology.
-Certified Technology Manager (CTM) exam is required to be taken by all students graduating in Industrial Technology.
+The Certified Technology Manager (CTM) exam is required to be taken by all students graduating in industrial technology.
 Typically Offered: Spring.

 The course provides an overview of computer integrated manufacturing technology with a focus on robotic automation.
-Covered topics include: computer aided design, computer aided manufacturing, automated production lines and assembly systems, cellular and flexible manufacturing.
+Covered topics include computer-aided design, computer-aided manufacturing, automated production lines and assembly systems, and cellular and flexible manufacturing.
 The integration of hardware and software components for manufacturing automation is studied, with an emphasis on sensors, actuators, controllers, computer numerical control, and kinematic modeling of industrial robots.
 Enrollment per section limited to lab stations available.
+Typically Offered: Varies.

 Lean production and lean manufacturing refer to the use of systematic methods to reduce costs by eliminating wastes and nonvalue-added activities, while delivering what the customer wants, on time.
 Even without explicitly targeting environmental outcomes, lean efforts can yield substantial environmental benefits.
 Recommended preparation: completed general education requirements.

-Principles of safety in all aspects of industrial transportation; roads, railroads, air, water, pipeline.
+Principles of safety in all aspects of industrial transportation; roads, railroads, air, water, and pipeline.

 Introduction to the factors that control and influence human performance.
 Explore the basis of individual and leader behaviors as well as organizational processes and values that either lead to or prevent error.
 Fundamental knowledge of human and organizational behavior is emphasized so that the manager, supervisor, and worker can better handle error-provoking work situations to prevent human error and work-place events.
 Recommended preparation: completed general education requirements.